Haitian occupation of Santo Domingo: Occupation

 Several resolutions and written dispositions were expressly aimed at converting average Dominicans into second-class citizens as Boyer had done with the Haitian peasantry under the aforementioned Code Rural: restrictions of movement, prohibition to run for public office, night curfews, inability to travel in groups, banning of civilian organizations, and the indefinite closure of the state university (on the alleged grounds of its being a subversive organization) all led to the creation of movements advocating a forceful separation from Haiti with no compromises.

+American black migration

+Boyer was heavily involved with the massive migration of black Americans to the island in 1824.
+The American Colonization Society (ACS) noticed the recruitment effort.
+Concerned that free blacks could never assimilate to the United States, its members founded their society in 1816 to send American blacks to Africa and elsewhere.
+It was an uneasy collaboration between abolitionists and slaveholders, who approached the issue from differing viewpoints.
+The ACS planned colonization in what became Liberia for former slaves.
+In 1817 Loring D. Dewey toured the East Coast to recruit emigrants, starting in New York.
+The organization hoped to resettle 100,000 free blacks within 10 years.
+Haiti was recommended as the ideal black homeland, due to its moderate weather conditions and black government.
+After Dewey wrote to Boyer to determine if he was still interested in receiving American immigrants, Boyer proposed that Haiti would seek blacks exclusively from the United States.

+The ACS sent Boyer questions related to its goal of a colony for American free blacks.
+Boyer was confident that his government would be able to receive these people.
+The ACS tried to negotiate to have the Haitian government pay transportation costs for the emigrants.
+Boyer responded that the government would pay for those who could not afford it, but the ACS would have to take care of the rest of the finances.
+Beginning in September 1824, nearly 6,000 Americans, mostly free blacks, migrated to the island within a year, with ships departing from New York, Baltimore and Philadelphia.

 Resistance and subsequent Independence

 In 1838 a group of educated nationalists, among them, Matías Ramón Mella, Juan Pablo Duarte and Francisco del Rosario Sánchez founded a secret society called La Trinitaria to gain independence from Haiti.
 After they revealed themselves as revolutionaries working for Dominican independence, the new Haitian president, Charles Rivière-Hérard, exiled or imprisoned the leading Trinitarios.
 At the same time, Buenaventura Báez, an Azua mahogany exporter and deputy in the Haitian National Assembly, was negotiating with the French Consul-General for the establishment of a French protectorate.

 In an uprising timed to preempt Báez, on February 27, 1844, the Trinitarios declared independence from Haiti, backed by Pedro Santana, a wealthy cattle-rancher from El Seibo who commanded a private army of peons who worked on his estates.
 This marked the beginning of the Dominican War of Independence.